stacksgov/sips/sips/sip-x/sip-wallet-protocol.md

 ### Stacks Provider

-Stacks Provider is a common interface used for web applications to communicate with the authenticator via a browser extension.
+The _Stacks Provider_ is a common interface exposed to dApps as a JavaScript object, often injected by a Web Extension.

 It provides functions to handle